Salento, Colombia: Ultimate Guide (Quindío’s Prettiest Town)

 If you’re staying in the Tatacoa Desert or in Villavieja, you’ll first need to take a van or jeep to Neiva.

-These leave from the small square on the western side of the town costing 10,000 COP per person.
-But conveniently, they drop you off at Neiva Bus Station where you can buy your onward tickets.
+These leave from the small square on the western side of the town costing 10,000 COP per person and drop you off at Neiva Bus Station.

 To avoid the less-than-ideal departure times direct to Armenia, it’s easiest to travel via Ibagué.
-But these services aren’t listed on comparison sites like RedBus.
+Use Coomotor or Taxis Verdes (yes, it’s a bus company, not a taxi!).

 Cali to Salento